 I have travelled to the interiors of certain towns tagged as ‘unsafe’ and I realised that the scenario was completely opposite.
-However, consider a few curious stares and creepy smiles common if you are a foreigner visiting an unfrequented part of India as the people there might not be used to of seeing foreigners.
-Such things can also be easily handled by not paying attention, by giving an angry look or by pretending to call somebody and acting as if you are complaining about the person.
-Acting to call up police works the best, but do not go extreme, unless it is required.
+However, consider a few curious stares and creepy smiles common if you are a foreigner visiting an unfrequented part of India as the people there might not be used to seeing foreigners.
+Such things can also be easily handled by not paying attention, giving an angry look or pretending to call somebody and acting as if you are complaining about the person.
+Acting to call up the police works the best, but do not go extreme, unless it is required.

-The Himalayas India, however, be it Ladakh, Himachal Pradesh, Uttarakhand or the North-East stand the safest places where no extra safety measures are required.
+The Himalayas in India, however, be it Ladakh, Himachal Pradesh, Uttarakhand or the Northeast stand as the safest places where no extra safety measures are required.
 Even the coastal regions from Goa to Kerala also fall in the same category.
-You can enjoy roaming around in the woods, opt for random home-stays or can just pitch your tent anywhere.
+You can enjoy roaming around in the woods, opt for random homestays or can just pitch your tent anywhere.